 - Procurement support, including templates for vehicles and equipment RFI/RFP

 - Phone or web-based EV and EV charging support

-Once the key concepts are developed and program design elements start to take shape, consider some key learnings and best practices:
+Once the main concepts are developed and program design elements start to take shape, consider some key learnings and best practices:

-Trade ally networks can be powerful supporters.
-They can help with everything from raising customer awareness of a fleet advisory program to partnering on EV charger installations.
+- Trade ally networks can be powerful supporters.
+They can help with everything from raising customer awareness of a fleet advisory program to partnering on EV charger installations or EV procurement.
 Building and engaging a network of partners can play a significant role in supporting customers’ growing needs around fleet electrification.

-Consider equity at every step.
-Designated Environmental Justice (EJ) or disadvantaged communities are the most negatively impacted by transportation pollution.
+- Consider equity at every step.
+Designated EJ or disadvantaged communities are the most negatively impacted by transportation pollution.
 By targeting fleets that traverse these areas (rather than just those that domicile in these areas), a program can magnify the emissions benefits of transportation electrification.
-Tools like EJ Screen or the recently published Climate and Economic Justice Screening Tool can be leveraged to help make informed decisions about targeting areas and customers.
+Tools like EJ Screen or the Climate and Economic Justice Screening Tool can be leveraged to help make informed decisions about targeting areas and customers.

 Shaping the path forward on fleet electrification